mbest1813/documentation/v2/clickstream/destinations/google-analytics.md

 ### Cookie Domain Name
 In Google Analytics, the Cookie Domain Name setting allows you to specify the domain that the `_ga` cookie will be set on (this defaults to the top level domain: `domain.com`).

-With Clickstream, the Cookie Domain Name defaults to `auto` which sets the cookie at root domain level.
+With MetaRouter, the Cookie Domain Name defaults to `auto` which sets the cookie at root domain level.
 This will allow you to track across multiple sub-domains but will not work on `localhost` so, if you need to test on `localhost` but don't need to track between multiple sub-domains, then you can set the domain to `none`.

 If you only want the cookie to live on a single sub-domain, enter that sub-domain the Cookie Domain Name field.